Best Streaming & TV Apps for iPad (2026)

 If your weekends revolve around the NFL, college football, or soccer on Fox, this app keeps it all in one place.
 On iPad the live streams were reliable in our testing, and the scores and alerts kept us in the loop.
 You sign in with a pay TV provider to unlock most live games.
 Free to download.
 We also looked at how it is evolving.

-The app to know for renting or buying a specific movie rather than paying for yet another subscription.
+Formerly Vudu, this is the app to know for renting or buying a specific movie rather than paying for yet another subscription.
 It also has a solid library of free ad supported titles, handy on a slow night.
 On iPad the store is easy to browse and purchases sync across devices.
 Rentals typically run a few dollars, with no monthly fee.
 We keep it for new releases the subscriptions do not carry yet.

 13. NFL streaming apps